Juvat Westendorp: Film and television

 Westendorp played a role in the soap series Malaika, a television series about people who work in healthcare.
 In 2015, he played a small role in the soap opera Goede tijden, slechte tijden.
 He left the show after two months and his character Ardil Baydar died in the show.
 In 2017 and 2018, he played a role in the soap series De Spa which takes place at a luxury wellness center.

 He played a lead role in the 2018 film Nachtwacht: De poort der zielen directed by Gert-Jan Booy.

 Westendorp starred in the 2020 comedy films Men at Work: Miami directed by Johan Nijenhuis and Casanova's directed by Jamel Aattache.
 Both films won the Golden Film award after having sold 100,000 tickets.
 He also played lead roles in the 2022 adventure film Silverstar directed by Diede in 't Veld and the 2023 romantic comedy film Happy Single directed by Anna van Keimpema.
 These films won the Golden Film award.
 Westendorp played a role in the 2023 children's film Juf Braaksel en de magische ring and the 2024 children's film Juf Braaksel en de geniale ontsnapping which both also won the Golden Film award.
 Both films are based on books written by Carry Slee.
+He also played a role in the 2025 film Juf Braaksel en de mysterieuze verdwijning.

 As of September 2025, he is scheduled to appear in the 2026 film Chateau Moordland.